 Materials produced by researchers at BNL may be of interest to another institution, and may be transferred at no-cost (or for cost of materials) for evaluation or for non-commercial research under a Material Transfer Agreement (MTA).
 Depending on the circumstances under which the material was developed such material may be transferred to industry for a number of reasons (e.g., testing, feasibility studies, etc.).
 This transfer is usually temporary and can initiate a more formal working arrangement.
 Or, you may have research materials that you would like to receive from another institution to fulfill your research plans.
 In either case, a material transfer agreement may be used to facilitate the transfer.
 All MTAs covering a material transfer must be reviewed by the Intellectual Property Legal Group to ensure that BNL may receive or provide such material.

-If you are interested in learning more about the various sponsored research programs and the available resources for commercialization, please contact the TCP member with whom you normally work or Mike Furey at 631-344-2103.
+If you are interested in learning more about the various sponsored research programs, please contact the TCP member with whom you normally work or Mike Furey at 631-344-2103.
 More about sponsored research.

 The center is responsible for developing major proposal opportunities that fit BNL's strategic objectives across all science and technology disciplines.
 The center is an expert resource for the laboratory to assure BNL proposals are professionally prepared, reviewed and delivered, reflecting quality and innovative thinking that further enhances BNL s reputation and competitive position.
 The proposal center serves the laboratory in stewardship of the proposals process, focused on proposals to non-DOE sponsors.
 If you are interested in learning more about the proposal center, please contact Robyn Rock at 631-344-5468.